kigster/bashmatic/README.md

    1. The simplest way is to use the online bootstrap script.
 This method is often used to integrate **BashMatic** with your other projects, so that they can be built upon their own internal BASH tooling using all the goodies in this library.

-   1. One is doing a simple manual `git clone`, and then "sourcing" the main `lib/Loader.bash` file from one of your "dotfiles".
+   1. One is doing a simple manual `git clone`, and then "sourcing" the main `init.sh` file from one of your "dotfiles".

 ### 1. Integrating With Your Project